-Ensuring the safe and effective man- materials and technologies.
-Particle agement of nuclear materials and preventing the spread of nuclear weapons is a matter of national security.
+Ensuring the safe and effective management of nuclear materials and preventing the spread of nuclear weapons is a matter of national security.
 The Savannah River National Laboratory is contributing to nuclear nonproliferation by providing high-quality particle reference materials using their THermally Evaporated Spray for Engineered Uniform particulateS (THESEUS) platform.

-The prioritization of particle reference materials by the International Atomic Energy Agency (IAEA) Department of Safeguards has enabled the accurate analysis of particles found in environmental samples from nuclear facilities around the world and allows the IAEA to verify compliance with treaty obligations on the peaceful use of nuclear reference materials are an important tool for laboratories performing particle analysis on environmental samples.
-They are used for quality assurance, method development, method calibration, and establishing the metrological traceability of measurement results by the IAEA and other US government agencies.
+The prioritization of particle reference materials by the International Atomic Energy Agency (IAEA) Department of Safeguards has enabled the accurate analysis of particles found in environmental samples from nuclear facilities around the world and allows the IAEA to verify compliance with treaty obligations on the peaceful use of nuclear